Free template

 Personal check-in

-Five minutes on how they’re actually doing.
+A few minutes on how they’re doing.
 It can feel like small talk; it isn’t.
 This is where trust gets built, and where you catch a rough week before it turns into a bad month.

 The heart of the meeting.
-Wins, blockers, decisions they need from you, and questions.
+What matters most this week, what’s stuck, and the decisions they need from you.
 Whatever they put on the list comes first.

-Your context and feedback.
-Pair something that went well with one thing to adjust — feedback lands better in a 1:1 than saved for review season.
+Pair something that went well with one thing to adjust.
+Feedback lands better in a check-in than saved for review season, and one item a week beats a backlog of five.

 Career & growth

-Even five minutes keeps the growth conversation alive instead of letting it disappear until review time.
+Even a few minutes keeps the growth conversation alive instead of letting it disappear until review time.
 Where are they headed, and what’s one step they can take this month?

 Follow-ups & close